-Students apply for positions in the NLC in November of every year, and are selected to be in the NLC from May to May.
+Students apply for positions in the NLC in Fall of every year for terms that begin in the following May.
+Students serve in the NLC from late May to the beginning of the following May.

 Educational Aspects of the NLCReview NLC's pedagogical philosophy and expectations (PDF)